- Tax Assessor

 Real Estate includes land, buildings, structures and improvements.
 A manufactured home, single wide mobile home or double wide mobile home, whose ownership is the same as the owner of the land is also considered to be real estate.

-If you do not feel that the assessed value of your property is valid, you may file an appeal to the Cherokee County Tax Assessor.
-Appeals must be received in our office or postmarked after January 1st and no later than April 13th, 2018.
-You may obtain answers to your questions on our website or at the Tax Assessor's office during regular business hours.
+If you do not feel that the assessed value of your property is valid, you may file an appeal to the Cherokee County Tax Administrator.
+Appeals must be received in our office or postmarked after January 1st and no later than April 1, 2022.
+You may obtain answers to your questions on our website, via email or at the Tax Administrator's office during regular business hours.